 The backbone of any successful digital workplace—and any successful employee experience—is relevance.
-True collaboration, communication, and proficiency depends on contextually relevant information for every constituent.
+True collaboration, communication, and proficiency depend on contextually relevant information for every constituent.
 In this article, we’ll explore what proficiency looks like, common roadblocks to success, and how you can overcome these mistakes to create a successful digital workplace of your own.

 Getting a Digital Workplace Strategy in Place